Jaime9611/disney-clone/README.md

 ## Overview

-In this project I make use of React, as well as styled component library for making all the UI styles.
-I also put in practice the use of Redux Toolkit, for managing the state.
+In this project I make use of React, as well as Styled Components library for making all the UI styles.
+I also put in practice the use of Redux Toolkit for managing the state of the app.
+In this web app you can search and view the movies that currently are inside a Firebase database, as well as Log in with your Google account or enter as a Demo user.

 ### Screenshots